GoraNetwork/doc/draft.md

 pages, calling online APIs or running Web Assembly code off-chain - is all made possible by Gora.
 To maintain security and trust, Gora relies on decentralization.
 A network of independent Gora nodes executes requested operations in parallel and certifies the outcome via reliable consensus procedure.
+This document is aimed at developers working with blockchains that already use Gora, or companies interested in adding Gora capabilities to a blockchain they manage.
+Therefore it will focus on developer experience as well as technical description of the current Gora offering.
+Gora help on running Gora nodes on Algorand support, please refer to Gora legacy documentation.

 |**Gora structure and workflow overview**|
 |:--:|
 |<img src="overview.svg" width="500">|

-Customers interact with Gora in one of the three roles: investor, node operator or smart contract developer.
-An investor purchases Gora tokens and delegates them to a node operator, receiving a share of rewards accrued from processing Gora requests.
-A node operator stakes Gora tokens (their own or investor's) and runs Gora Node Runner software to process Gora requests and be rewarded in Gora tokens.
-A smart contract developer writes applications that make use of Gora smart contract API.
-Here you will find detailed documentation for each of these usage cases.

 ## Developing with Gora on EVM-compatible blockchains

 Customer applications interact with Gora by calling Gora smart contracts.
-At this time, on EVM-compatible networks there is one such contract which we will call *Gora main contract*.
-Smart contracts can be called from any software, but we will concentrate on calling Gora from other smart contracts because this is how you normally use a blockchain oracle.

 On EVM-compatible networks, smart contracts are almost always written in [Solidity](https://soliditylang.org/), so this is the language we will use in our documentation and examples.
 For a quick hands-on introduction to using Gora from your Solidity programs, skip to [Included Solidity examples](#included-solidity-examples).